Solid Shoreline and Polar Vortex Events

 How do the mounds build up in rows that way?
 It has to do with the wind and temperatures.
 The first tier becomes stabilized, then weather conditions repeat the process.

 . . .
-And finally, when temperatures continue to steadily warm, the snow and ice chunks separate once again as seen in the photos below from an earlier time.
-The first photo shows a big chunk of snowy ice that stubbornly hung onto some old breakers.
+And finally, when temperatures continue to steadily warm, the snow and ice chunks separate once again as seen in the photos below from a later date.
+The first photo shows a big chunk of snowy ice that stubbornly hung onto the old breakers.

 And then you can do this . . .